Jo Arai: Strawweight and Flyweight champion

-Arai faced Nkazimulo Zulu on September 29, 2024 at RIZIN 48, and lost the bout via technical knockout in the first round.

 Arai vacated the Shooto strawweight title on November 30, 2024, after moving up to flyweight.

 Arai was scheduled to face interim champion Yuto Sekiguchi in a Shooto Flyweight Championship unification bout at Professional Shooto 2025 Vol. 3 on May 18, 2025.
 However, he was forced to withdraw due to a right hamstring injury and a hematoma in his right hamstring, and relinquished his flyweight title and that Sekiguchi was promoted as undisputed flyweight champion as a result.

+Post-title reign

+Arai faced Koyuru Tanoue on November 16, 2025, at Shooto 2025 Vol.9.
+He won the bout by unanimous decision.